Extensions¶

 list_bucket_objects(bucket_name, prefix='', recursive=True)

-List bucket objects with name starting with path
+List bucket objects with name starting with prefix

 .